minheeseo/web-scraping/README.md

 # web-scraping
- Extract data from the web
+ Extract diverse types of data from the web using BeautifulSoup.
+The goal is to make it easier for researchers to retrieve necessary data.
 ---
  * stl-bill-aldermen.py: extracts bill number, session, sponsors and cosponsors of legislations introduced by STL City Aldermen
+ * wiki-to-table.py: convert tables from wikipedia pages into csv files